KaleyHamilton/KaleyHamilton/README.md

 I've completed my Java Full Stack Bootcamp to become a software developer with Tech Elevator Inc.
 I'm currently working on some side projects.
 I'm looking forward to learning everything I can.
-You can reach me at my emali kaleyhamilton6@gmail.com
+You can reach me at my email kaleyhamilton6@gmail.com